Cold bosons in optical lattices: a tutorial for Exact Diagonalization: Results for the boundary between Mott insulator and superfluid

-By means of direct diagonalization, we are able to find the exact ground state for small Bose-Hubbard systems.
-We will now compare these ground states with the analytical solution of the system in the cases $U/t=0$ and $U/t=+\infty$.
+Since we have the eigenstates of the system, which is a quantity that not every method is able to obtain, we may try to use this information to find the transition value.
+Then, we will compare the obtained ground states at different values of $U/t$ with the analytical solution of the system in the cases $U/t=0$ and $U/t=+\infty$.
 In particular, we compute the overlap between GS and trial states as a function of $U/t$,

-Note that, for finite systems, this overlap is never expected to be zero, since the two trial states become orthogonal only in the thermodynamic limit.
+This overlap is never expected to be zero for finite systems, since the two trial states become orthogonal only in the thermodynamic limit.
 Analytically, we find

-Nevertheless, the overlap $OV$ can determine the phase transition by looking for the value $U/t$ where both overlaps, for the MI and the SF phase, are equal, see Fig.~\ref{fig:SFiMI_PBC}.
+Therefore, this method is ill-conditioned for the BKT transition, but we show it for illustrative purposes.
+Nevertheless, the overlap $OV$ can estimate the phase boundary by looking for the value $U/t$ where both overlaps, for the MI and the SF phase, cross each other, that is, the GS of the system populates them equally, see Fig.~\ref{fig:SFiMI_PBC}.
 We denote this value by $(U/t)_{N}$, as it depends on the number of particles $N$.
-Performing a finite size study~\cite{PhysRevA.81.023606}, we can extrapolate the critical value in the thermodynamic limit, $(U/t)_{\infty}$.
-We assume a size-dependency given by $\left( \frac{U}{t} \right)_{ \rm M} = A N^{-b} + \left( \frac{U}{t} \right)_{ \infty}$, and perform the a finite size study for the 1D systems in Fig.~\ref{fig:1D_stud_siz}.
+Performing a finite size study~\cite{PhysRevA.81.023606}, we estimate the critical value in the thermodynamic limit, $(U/t)_{\infty}$, by extrapolation.
+We assume a size-dependency given by $\left( \frac{U}{t} \right)_{ \rm M} = A M^{-b} + \left( \frac{U}{t} \right)_{\infty}$, and perform the finite size study for the 1D systems.

+This is a naive approach that is routinely used in the study finite-size effects of FQH systems.
+The size-dependency is chosen as a power with a variable exponent in place of a linear relation in order to capture any correction depending on non-integer powers.

+The finite size study is shown in Fig.~\ref{fig:1D_stud_siz}.
 The extrapolated value for the phase transition in the thermodynamic limit is $U/t=4.45\pm0.04$, or, $t/U=0.224\pm0.002$ with a reduced $\chi^2=6 \times 10^{-5}$.
-It agrees with the values in the literature, cf. Ref.~\cite{PhysRevA.79.013614} for an overview.
-Concretely, this value is placed in the Bose-Hubbard Hamiltonian phase diagram between the curve of the three-order strong-coupling expansion~\cite{PhysRevB.53.2691} and the curve from density-matrix renormalization-group calculations~\cite{PhysRevLett.65.1765}.
-This accuracy could be expected, since we have exactly diagonalized the whole Hamiltonian without imposing any restriction on the Hilbert space and so, without losing any correlations.
-The only bad feature could be a slow convergence with the size to the value in the thermodinamic limit and the consequent wrong extrapolation.
+It is far indeed from most values in the literature, cf. Ref.~\cite{PhysRevA.79.013614} for an overview.
+The value found here lies between the one from third-order strong-coupling expansion~\cite{PhysRevB.53.2691} and the one from density-matrix renormalization-group calculations~\cite{PhysRevLett.65.1765}.

+Thus, based on our knowledge of overlaps in a small system, we are able to predict the phase diagram in the thermodynamic limit, although the overlap itself is certainly not a good figure of merit for the BKT phase transition.
+In the following subsection, we take the opposite (and more systematic) approach, which characterizes the phase boundary via an order parameter which, in the thermodynamic limit, vanishes exponentially in one of the phases.